![]() ![]() |

 dimensions.
 Yet however a workable engine resulted, lots of

-authentic detaiI such as gib and cotter big ends, fish bellied connecting
+authentic detail such as gib and cotter big ends, fish bellied connecting

 rods and split bearings wherever possible.
 The governor and governing mechanism

-worked, thoug This type of project illustrates the distinct shift in mindset that is utterly essential in differentiating between model engineer type work (ie complication equalling fidelity to prototype) and activity within a factory environment, ie the design and tooling for and manufacture of product, which must always be reduced to its absolute essentials.
+worked, though This type of project illustrates the distinct shift in mindset that is utterly essential in differentiating between model engineer type work (ie complication equalling fidelity to prototype) and efficient activity within a factory environment, ie the design and tooling for and manufacture of product, which must always be reduced to its absolute essentials.
 Likewise all toolmaker made tooling needs to be robust, foolproof and function without fail, this I certainly realised at an early age.
-But I was to learn a very hard lesson in a test rig at Hardys that has followed or haunted me throughout life, that in my early twenties as a T6 college project grew to be far too labour intensive, too detailed; endless drawings when finished detail drawings were not needed (note the word 'need') such projects and particularly test apparatus should be quick so that we can learn and develop modified solutions accordingly.
+But I was to learn a very hard lesson in a test rig at Hardys that has haunted me throughout my life, that in my early twenties as a T6 college project grew to be far too labour intensive, too detailed; endless drawings when finished detail drawings were not needed (note the word 'need') such projects and particularly test apparatus should be quick so that we can learn and develop modified solutions accordingly.
 I think I was being allowed 'to hang myself' to indeed learn this lesson.
+Maybe I should have been more closely mentored.

 |